spectrecoder/Webflow-Job-Board/README.md

 ```
 JOBS_KEY=YOURPERSONALACCESSTOKENHERE
+AIRTABLE_BASE_ID=YOURPERSONALAIRTABLEBASID
 WF_SITE_ID=YOURPERSONALWEBFLOWSITEID
 WF_SITE_TOKEN=YOURPERSONALWEBFLOWSITETOKEN
 ```

-Here you can add your Airtable token, your Webflow Site ID, and your Webflow API token.
+Here you can add:

+- Your Airtable API key
+- The ID of your Airtable base
+- Your Webflow API key
+- Your Webflow Site ID

+Once you've added these to your `.env` file, this project should function as expected.